-Australis Oil & Gas Limited ABN 34 609 262 937

-The Board of Australis Oil & Gas Limited ("Australis" or "Company") monitors the operational and financial performance of the Company and oversees its business strategy, including approving the strategic goals of the Company.
+Australis Oil & Gas Limited ABN 34 609 262 937 The Board of Australis Oil & Gas Limited ("Australis" or "Company") monitors the operational and financial performance of the Company and oversees its business strategy, including approving the strategic goals of the Company.
 The Board is committed to maximising performance and generating Shareholder value.
 In conducting business with these objectives, the Board aims to ensure Australis is properly managed to protect and enhance Shareholder interests, and the Company, its Directors, officers and employees operate in an appropriate environment of corporate governance.
-Accordingly, the Board has created a framework for managing Australis, including the adoption of relevant internal controls, risk management processes and corporate governance policies and practices which it believes are appropriate for Australis' business and which are designed to promote the responsible management and conduct of the Company.
-Australis reviews and amends its corporate governance policies as appropriate to reflect the growth of the Company, current legislation and good practice.
+Accordingly, the Board has created a framework for managing Australis, including the adoption of relevant internal controls, risk management processes and corporate governance policies and practices which it believes are appropriate for Australis' business and which are designed to protect.
 The main charters, policies and procedures that form the basis of corporate governance practices at Australis, and which are referred to in this Statement, can be found in the corporate governance section of Australis's website, www.australisoil.com.

 Below is a statement disclosing the extent to which the Company follows the Principles and Recommendations as set out in the ASX Corporate Governance Principles and Recommendations Fourth Edition.
 The ASX principles and recommendations are identified below in bold with corresponding statements of compliance.
-This statement covers the period 1 January 2021 to 31 December 2021 ("Disclosure Period"), is current as at 22 February 2022 and has been approved by the Board.
+This statement covers the period 1 January 2022 to 31 December 2022 ("Disclosure Period"), is current as at 24 February 2023 and has been approved by the Board.